Michael-F-Bryan/rust-ffi-guide/src/errors/index.md

 {{#include tomlreader/tomlreader.h}}
 ```

 We'll also need a C program to call our TOML reading library.
+Its length may
+seem a little intimidating at first, but the vast majority of code is due to
+explicitly checking for errors and C not having an equivalent of Rust's `?`
+operator.

 ```c
 // main.c